fuwiak/faster_ds/docs/source/index.rst

-.. faster_ds documentation master file, created by sphinx-quickstart on Thu Apr  9 18:12:15 2020.
+.. faster_llm documentation master file, created by sphinx-quickstart on Thu Apr  9 18:12:15 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to faster_ds's documentation!
+Welcome to faster_llm's documentation!
 =====================================

 .. toctree::